appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

     }
 ```

--   **defaultQuery**: `(component: Component) => Object`
+-   **defaultQuery**: `(component: SearchComponent) => Object`
-    is a callback function that takes the `Component` instance as parameter and **returns** the data query to be applied to the source component, as defined in Elasticsearch Query DSL, which doesn't get leaked to other components.
+    is a callback function that takes the `SearchComponent` instance as parameter and **returns** the data query to be applied to the source component, as defined in Elasticsearch Query DSL, which doesn't get leaked to other components.
 In simple words, `defaultQuery` is used with data-driven components to impact their own data.
 It is meant to modify the default query which is used by a component to render the UI.

     Some of the valid use-cases are: